 - Never hoist the boat with more than a minimal amount of water in the bilge. - Empty fuel and water tanks, especially if they have large capacities.
-Properly dispose of fuel so as not to pollute the waterways. - Do not place the slings where they may lift on the propeller shaft or underwater fittings. - Do not use deck cleats or bow or stern eyes for lifting unless they are labeled. - Do not use a sling to store your boat out of the water.
+Properly dispose of fuel so as not to pollute the waterways. - · Do not place the slings where they may lift on underwater fittings. - .
+Do not use deck cleats or bow or stern eyes for lifting unless they are labeled. - Do not use a sling to store your boat out of the water.
 Use only lifting devices which will properly support the hull bottom for out of the water storage.